mackorone/mackorone.github.io/_posts/2023-01-18-2022-lake-george-triathlon.md

 (more or less), breathing was good, and pace was sub-2 (min / 100 yards).

 **T1**: A bit of a jog to my bike but no big deal.
-Got my wetsuit off pretty easily, dried my face, re-applied sunscreen, and off I went.
+Got my wetsuit off pretty easily, dried my face, reapplied sunscreen, and off I went.

 **Bike**: Overall, a great ride.
 The initial climb was cruel, but hey, whatcha gonna do.
 Nutrition was good.
 Absolutely cooked my legs, though.
 Was